Probing Cosmic Ray Composition and Muon-philic Dark Matter via Muon Tomography: Result and Analysis

 Eq.~(\ref{eq:6}) follows from the above considerations.

-However, in scenarios where a significant amount of DM accumulates near the Earth, its extremely low velocity makes the generation of recoil signals in detectors more difficult.
-Consequently, the local DM density near the Earth’s surface could be significantly enhanced; for DM with a mass of 1 GeV, the density may increase by a factor of $10^{15}$ \cite{PhysRevLett.131.011005, PhysRevD.109.075027}.
+However, if a strongly interacting dark matter component is captured and thermalized within the Earth, its local surface density can be enormously enhanced for DM with a mass of 1 GeV, the density may increase by a factor of $10^{15}$ \cite{PhysRevLett.131.011005, PhysRevD.109.075027}.
 To account for this possibility, an enhancement factor $f_{E} = 10^{15}$ is introduced, such that $D_{\rm{E}} = f_{E} \rho / D_{\rm{DM}}$, where $D_{\rm{E}}$ denotes the number density of the exotic slow DM under investigation, and $D_{\rm{DM}}$ is the $M_{\rm{DM}}$ in unit GeV.

 A binned maximum likelihood fit is performed on the observed, background, and signal samples using the HiggsCombine statistical analysis tool \cite{CMS:2024onh}.
 The $\rm{CL_s}$ method is applied to set the upper limit (UL) \citep{JUNK1999435,ALRead_2002}.
 Since the total number of events measured in the experiment is given by $N_{\rm{all}} = F_{\mu} \times \epsilon_1 \times t \times A$, where $A$ = 22 cm $\times$ 22 cm = 484 $\rm{cm^2}$, Eq.~(\ref{eq:6}) can be extended to as: